 Hardcoded credentials can be found most anywhere within the app so we recommend using jadx’s search function to look for these values.
 I usually start by looking for hardcoded secret keys.
 These can be somewhat easy to recognize as they will usually be stored in an array of bytes.
 In this case, searching for the word ‘secret’ reveals a glimpse of what we might find in the app.

 Be sure to go over every result especially when searching for a term like ‘secret’ because it likely reveals sensitive values.
 Navigating to

 com.android.InsecureBankv2.CryptoClass shows some valuable information, including an initialization vector for one of the utilized cryptography methods and the crypto key.

 Cool!
-We have a bad crypto practice finding.
+We have identified a bad crypto practice that we can now turn into a finding.
 While many other crypto-related findings here could capture our attention, we’ll move along now to cover other things.

 Analyzing WebViews in an App

 WebViews are an embeddable browser that a native application can use to display web content.
 They might not be implemented in every application but when they are, they can provide a risky attack vector.
 Some important parameters/flags to test on WebViews are

 EnableSafeBrowsing.
 The first one allows inspections of WebView content from a remote browser, so it must always be set to false.
 Searching for this returns no results so we don’t see this being utilized in this test application, but don’t forget to take it into account when reversing other apps.
 The second one clears the WebView caches from the client device.
 This can mitigate issues relating to sensitive data stored on the local file system.
 We actually do see this one used by one Google library imported by the application — not bad!

 EnableSafeBrowsing displays warnings when a compromised or known phishing website is loaded in the WebView.
 We don’t see this one utilized in the application either.
 By further analyzing WebViews in this app, we find that the